albertoccelli/VORTEX/README.md

 Choose whether to apply or not the Lombard effect: if enabled, the software will measure the ambiance noise before the test execution.
 The noise is passed through a A-weighted filter and the gain value to apply to the voice is calculated based on the noise intensity.
 Check [here](https://en.wikipedia.org/wiki/Lombard_effect) for more information.

 Press OK to create the new test.
+This is how will appear the main window:

 ![alt text](https://github.com/albertoccelli/VoRTEx/blob/main/docs/main_window_screenshot.PNG?raw=true)